emmanuelparadis/hann/README.md

 ```

 Several studies tried to find if a Hopfield network can memorize as many
-patterns as these numbers, e.g., [@Demircigil2017; @Kanter1987].
+patterns as these numbers (e.g., Demircigil et al., 2017; Kanter and Sompolinsky., 1987).
 Krotov
-and Hopfield [@Krotov2016] proposed the following formula for the
+and Hopfield (2016) proposed the following formula for the
 maximum number of these patterns ($M$):

 $$M=\frac{1}{2(2n-3)!!}\times\frac{N^{n-1}}{\ln N},$$